 When most people think of Sicily, they think of red wine, olives, and The Godfather.
 But did you know there are seven Sicilian World Heritage sites?
 From the awe-inspiring Mount Etna, to the incredible Roman history of Villa Romana del Casale, to the surprising architecture of bustling Palermo.
 Read on for our guide to Sicily’s World Heritage sites.

 1. Mount Etna

-Let’s start with the most famous one – Mount Etna.
+Let’s start with the most famous Sicilian World Heritage site – Mount Etna.
 It’s the largest volcano in Europe, and is almost constantly erupting!
 We spent a day exploring various areas and heard several (thankfully very minor!) eruptions, plus quite a few smoke plumes.
 Normally you can get a cable car up to a ridge and then hike a few kilometres to the summit, but that was unavailable to us thanks to a huge blizzard!
 Instead, we had a great day driving around and hiking with our local guides, Dario and Basilico, who showed us some fantastic spots.